aleenaraj/Coreference_Resolution/README.md

         [[[u'the current president', 4, 4, 2, 5], [u'Trump', 4, 0, 0, 1]],
         [[u'He', 5, 0, 0, 1], [u'Trump', 4, 0, 0, 1]],
         [[u'Trump', 5, 2, 2, 3], [u'Trump', 4, 0, 0, 1]]]]

+Passing this result through the coref_rephrase() function gives the modified text with the replaced anaphora and hence the final result.

 The final result after rephrasing the text with its coreference is: